dineshgowda24/alfred-gcp-workflow/INSTALLATION.md

 Now just hit <kbd>Enter</kbd> or <kbd>Tab</kbd> again to go to the home screen of the workflow.

-From here, you can explore services, search resources, or manage configurations — all with Alfred's lightning-fast speed.
+From here, you can explore services, search resources, or manage configurations, all with Alfred's lightning-fast speed.
 ![Step 4](assets/docs/home.png)

 ---